Tran Quoc Pagoda

 Overview

-Located on a small peninsula on the East side of Hanoi West Lake, Tran Quoc Pagoda is regarded as the most ancient pagoda in Hanoi with its history line dating back to more than 1,500 years.
+Situated on a picturesque peninsula on the eastern side of Hanoi’s West Lake, Tran Quoc Pagoda is recognized as the oldest pagoda in Hanoi, with a history that spans over 1,500 years.

-Tran Quoc Pagoda iconic stupa lit up at night
+Tran Quoc Pagoda's iconic stupa illuminated at night

 History